 The Importance of Indoor Air Quality

 Winter has a firm grip on Dalton, Ohio.
-With daytime highs hovering around freezing and overnight lows in the mid-teens, most residents of Dalton, Massillon, and Hudson will be spending most of their free time cooped up at home until the spring thaw.
+With daytime highs hovering around freezing and overnight lows in the mid-teens, most residents of Dalton and Massillon will be spending most of their free time cooped up at home until the spring thaw.
 Between the central heat constantly running and fires crackling in the fireplace every night, the overall air quality in your home is probably not the best.

 Find out what causes poor indoor air quality, how it can affect your health, and the steps you can take to improve it and start breathing easier this winter.

 You pay a premium for a comfortably heated home each winter.
 Leaving a door or window open in the winter to let in fresh air is not an option if you want to stay comfortable.
 However, indoor air quality suffers as a result of keeping things closed up.
 The following factors all play a role in reduced indoor air quality:

 - Tobacco smoke

 - Off gases from carpets, upholstery, and synthetic flooring materials

 Health Problems Caused by Poor Indoor Air Quality

 Although you may not notice all of these symptoms, those who live in a home with poor indoor air quality may experience the following problems: